Becoming Céline Dion: Through Miracles and Heartbreak, Inside the Making of a Timeless Talent

 For starters, she didn't even like it.
 The queen of the aching power ballad thought it was too... meh.

-"When I recorded it, I didn't think about a movie; I didn't think about radio," Dion told Billboard last year on the occasion of the much-parodied but still time-honored song's 20th anniversary.
+"When I recorded it, I didn't think about a movie; I didn't think about radio," Dion told Billboard in 2017 on the occasion of the much-parodied but still time-honored song's 20th anniversary.
 "I thought, 'Sing the song, then get the heck out of there.'"

 As her manager since the inception of her career, it was Angélil who encouraged her to just cut the demo and see what happened.
 And what happened is that it kept the otherwise all-instrumental Titanic soundtrack atop the Billboard 200 for 16 weeks, helped Dion's Let's Talk About Love sell more than 30 million copies and became a staple at her live shows.